-If multiple child support orders exist, the child’s home state is given the priority for a tribunal.
+If multiple child support orders exist at the same time, the cases will be merged into one.
+The child’s home state is given the priority.
 If there is no home state, the first state of filing controls.
 In other words, the original issuing state will control as long as one parent or child continues to live in that state.

-Uniform Interstate Family Support Act permits the registration of a support order in a foreign state.
-Once personal jurisdiction is established, the foreign state may enforce the registered order.
+There is an important distinction between jurisdiction to initiate or modify a child support obligation on the one hand and jurisdiction to enforce a child support order existing in another state.
+The Uniform Interstate Family Support Act permits the registration of a support order in a foreign state that has personal jurisdiction over the obligee.
 When a parent registers an order in a foreign state, that state may enforce the order but is not allowed to modify the order.
-If a state acquires jurisdiction to modify a child support order, the order cannot be modified in a manner that is conflicting with the laws of the original issuing state.

 Below is an example to illustrate how the Uniform Interstate Family Support Act works: